gheenie/devops-password-manager/README.md

 ```

  - Ensure that your code is thoroughly unit-tested.
 Use mocks if you need to.
 (Use of the `moto` library to mock `secretsmanager` is encouraged but not required.)
  - Ensure that you use `try...except` to manage potential errors.
-Input errors or `boto3` client errors should be handled "gracefully" - ie the user should get some informative response and teh application should continue running.
+Input errors or `boto3` client errors should be handled "gracefully" - ie the user should get some informative response and the application should continue running.
 For example:
  ```
 > Please specify [e]ntry, [r]etrieval, [d]eletion, [l]isting or e[x]it:
 l